atisharma/matlib/README.md

 ### Unfinished

-- There are currently no tests
+- There are currently **no tests**
+- Continuous-time integration of state-space models
 - Kroneker product
-- N4SID, MOESP covariances
+- MOESP B, D, covariances
 - Other system ID algorithms
 - Continuous-time state space integration
 - Riccati equation solver (but see [this issue](https://github.com/uncomplicate/neanderthal/issues/93))